manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Refreezing coffee

 This has long thought to have a negative impact on coffee, but current advice is that refreezing of roasted coffee does not appear to have any significant negative effects.
-Michael Cameron has advised this is not something to worry about:
+This may be due to the extremely low water-content of roasted coffee.
+Michael Cameron has advised that re-freezing is not something to worry about: